 POLL: Knox Countians Don't Believe McIntyre's Contract Should Have Been Extended Cont. from page 1 be extended.
 Slightly more, 53.85%, of voters in the Fifth District said McIntyre deserved to have his contract extended.
-Board Chair Lynne Fugate represents the Fourth District and a bare majority of her constituents supporting McIntyre's extension may mean trouble ahead as she approaches her own reelection campaign.
-Slightly more that 63% of residents of the Sixth is South Knoxville, said District said they did not they were against extendthink the Board of Educa- ing McIntvre's contract. tion should have extended McIntyre's contract.
+Board Chair Lynne Fugate represents the Fourth District and a bare majority of her constituents supporting McIntyre's extension may mean trouble ahead as she approaches her own reelection campaign. tion should have extended McIntyre's contract.
 Incumbent Board member Thomas Deakins has said he will not be a candidate for reelection, although he supported extending McIntyre's contract.
-Severance.
+A whopping 77.55% of voters inside the Seventh District say they did not believe McIntyre's contract should have been extended, which is dire news for Board member Kim Sepesi Severance.
 It is hard to see how Severance can parlay her support for McIntyre into a second term on the Board of Education.
 73.91% of voters inside the Eighth District said they did not believe McIntyre's contract should be extended and Board member Mike McMillan was the only one who opposed extending the superintendent's contract.
-80% of those polled in the Ninth District, which South Knoxville posted the highest number of voters opposed to McIntyre's contract extension, which is very bad news for Board member Pam Trainor.
-The general consensus is Trainor is likely the most vulnerable incumbent going to confirm Trainor's own prediction she may have only a few more months to serve.
-Employee Retirement The council also voted, on an emergency motion by Finbarr Saunders, to amend provisions in the City Employment Pension System to be in line with Internal Revenue Codes.
-George Wallace said the language and calculations would reflect that retired employees with each and every street that was to change ownership.
-Passed on first reading, on the MPC Also, in a split 5-4 vote, the council voted on first reading to create a new CO-1 Overlay District ordinance.
-Overlay districts are special zones placed on top of existing zoning and planning regulations.
-The districts designation would supplement or replace underlying regulations and would permit the city to revitalize a particular area without more extensive amendments.
-See B1 for related story on UT and Clty Owned Streets.
+80% of those polled in Slightly more that 63% the Ninth District, which of residents of the Sixth is South Knoxville, said District said they did not they were against extendthink the Board of Educa- ing McIntvre's contract.
+South Knoxville posted the highest number of voters opposed to McIntyre's contract extension, which is very bad news for Board member Pam Trainor.
+The general consensus is Trainor is likely the most vulnerable incumbent going into next year's elections and the poll numbers seem to confirm Trainor's own prediction she may have only a few more months to serve.